The Midwest Lacrosse Conference (MLC) began play in the spring of 2010 and enters its 10th season in the spring of 2019.

 At the end of the 2014 season, the CCIW and HCAC schools left the MLC to participate in their respective conferences.

 Beloit and Cornell began conference play in the spring of 2015, joining members Aurora, Benedictine, Concordia Wisconsin, Fontbonne, and MSOE, while Concordia Chicago joined in 2016.

-Monmouth joined the MLC ranks in the spring of 2017, bringing the membership to nine, while Marian joined in 2018 as the league's 10th member.
+Monmouth joined the MLC ranks in the spring of 2017, Marian in 2018, while North Central and Northwestern became the league's newest members in 2019.